Junior Giscombe: Career

-After a period outside the charts, he made a brief return to the top 10 in 1987 when he sang a duet with Kim Wilde on "Another Step (Closer to You)".
-He also became involved with the formation of Red Wedge in 1986 with Billy Bragg, Jimmy Somerville and Paul Weller, and had been a part of the Council Collective with the Style Council, Jimmy Ruffin and others for the 1984 fundraising single, "Soul Deep".
+After a period outside the charts, Giscombe made a brief return to the top 10 in 1987 when he sang duet with Kim Wilde on "Another Step (Closer to You)" which peaked at number 6 in the UK Singles Chart and, according to Giscombe, number 3 in the French Charts, as well as an unspecified chart position in Germany.
+Junior became involved with the formation of Red Wedge in 1986 with Billy Bragg, Jimmy Somerville and Paul Weller, and had been a part of the Council Collective with The Style Council, Jimmy Ruffin and others for the 1984 fundraising single, "Soul Deep".
 In 1992, Junior appeared on stage at the 1992 Labour rally in Sheffield singing Curtis Mayfield's "Move On Up".
 Later, Giscombe became better known as a songwriter for artists such as Sheena Easton.

+In 2008 Junior Giscombe sang "A Change Is Gonna Come" which was originally sung by Sam Cooke and Junior gave a performance with the Virtual Jazz Band which was later released presumably using the same vocals in 2011.

+On 15 April 2010, Giscombe performed his classic hit "Mama Used to Say" with the Virtual Jazz Band at London's Jazz Cafe.

 In 2014, Giscombe formed "The British Collective" with fellow British artists Don-E, Noel McKoy and Omar.
+In 2017, Giscombe appeared on Mike City's album The Feel Good Agenda, Vol. 1 on the song "Sang and Dance".

+"Sweet Tender Love" is a song by Junior Giscombe that peaked at number 15 on the UK Heritage Chart.
+It was released in 2024.

 Personal life

 Junior Giscombe was raised as the youngest of eight children.

 He met his childhood sweetheart Nardia when he was 19 and she was 17 and remained together until her death.
 At the age of 24, Nardia was diagnosed with multiple sclerosis and died of complications from the condition in 2008 aged 50.
 Junior and Nardia had two children.
 Their second child, Jenique, was also diagnosed with multiple sclerosis in 2008 (six months before her mother's death) and she died in May 2017.
-Giscombe dedicated his 2020 album "Everyting Set" to his daughter's memory.
+Giscombe dedicated his 2020 album "Everything Set" to his daughter's memory.

 Giscombe is the uncle of British comedian Richard Blackwood, who sampled "Mama Used to Say" on his single "Mama – Who Da Man" in June 2000.